Books

 New Essays in American Jewish History

-Three Hundred and Fifty Years: An Album of Jewish Memory
+Three Hundred Fifty Years: An Album of Jewish Memory

 This beautifully illustrated book, commissioned for the 350th anniversary of Jewish life in America, highlights historic moments from the 1654 landing in New Amsterdam of the first Jewish community to twenty-first century presidential campaign buttons in English and Hebrew.
 (Co-author)